kofischolar/inductive-class-challenge/data/README.md

-Dataset files for the GNN mini-challenge.
+# Dataset

+We use the Cora citation dataset.
+Data is loaded directly from PyTorch Geometric.
+No raw files stored here.